 Shorts are great for hot weather places and can easily be styled up to look cute enough for city strolling.
 I usually opt for a pair of denim cutoffs that I make myself from an old pair of jeans (or an old pair of my boyfriend’s jeans for a looser fit).
 These are great for hiking, beach going and casual exploring days.

-If you want something more stylish to wear, I love patterned, high-waisted shorts like these seersucker shorts from J.Crew or low rise patterned shorts like this pair from Lilly Pulitzer.
+If you want something more stylish to wear, I love patterned, high-waisted shorts like these seersucker shorts from Oasis or low rise patterned shorts like this pair from Vineyard Vines.
 Both look great paired with a crop top or with a tight tank top tucked in.
 Add bright lipstick and a statement necklace and you’re good to go for a day of cafe hopping and boutique wandering.

 Travel dresses are a perfect way to feel stylish without actually having to put much effort into packing and styling your outfit on arrival.
 I love buying cute sundresses when I’m traveling to a beachy destination.
 They are always the most colorful and flowy.
 However, if I’m buying some travel dresses before I go on my trip, I usually look on Asos or Nordstrom for reasonably priced options that last a long time and easily transition from day to night.